JesseTG/melonds-ds/README.md

 ## Enhanced Screen Layout Options

-The legacy melonDS core supports multiple screen layouts, but the only way to cycle through them is through the core options menu.
+The legacy melonDS core supports multiple screen layouts, but they can only be switched out through the core options menu.
-This is inconvenient if a single game uses different layouts.
+This is inconvenient for games that use different layouts.

 melonDS DS allows you to cycle through up to 8 screen layouts ([including rotations](#screen-rotation)) at the push of a button!